 Appendix A

-Climate Resiliency and Sustainability Undertakings at DHS Owned Federal Facilities
+List of Climate Resiliency and Sustainability Undertakings at DHS Owned Federal Facilities Covered by the DHS Nationwide Programmatic Agreement

-The climate resiliency and sustainability undertakings (“CRS Undertakings”) covered by this Agreement are associated with the Department of Homeland Security’s efforts to meet several Administration, Executive, Legislative, and Departmental priorities associated with reducing greenhouse gas emission, reducing energy and water usage, increasing the number of high-performance buildings in its portfolio, and increasing facility resilience and sustainability.
+The climate resiliency and sustainability undertakings (“CRS Undertakings”) covered by this Agreement are associated with the Department of Homeland Security’s efforts to meet several Administration, Executive, Legislative, and Departmental priorities associated with reducing greenhouse gas emission, reducing energy and water usage, increasing the number of high-performance buildings in its portfolio, and increasing facility climate resilience and sustainability.
 The sustainable design and operational principles identified in the Council on Environmental Quality’s December 2020 Guiding Principles for Sustainable Federal Buildings and Associated Instructions (“CEQ Guiding Principles”) were heavily influential in identifying CRS Undertakings for the Department’s climate resiliency and sustainability measures.
 The CEQ Guiding Principles are intended to ensure new and existing federal buildings will accomplish the following:

 Employ integrated design principles.